 Filipe is a big Harry Potter fan.
-He has read all the books and seen all the movies numerous times and he can't get enough of it!
+He has read all the books and seen all the movies numerous times.

 When talking about this discussion we must realize that J.K. never said explicitly that Harry should have married Hermione, but since fans of this hypothesis often take her words to this extent, my goal is to examine an aspect of this possibility that puts its' optimal status is jeopardy.